speedyfriend433/mdcX/README.md

 - The effectiveness of these tweaks is highly dependent on the iOS version and device.
 They may not work as expected or at all on patched/newer iOS versions.
 - Files on the Sealed System Volume (SSV) may be restored by the OS upon reboot.

+**📸 IMPORTANT NOTE ON CAMERA SHUTTER SOUNDS 📸**
+- **In some countries (e.g., Japan, South Korea), it is illegal to disable or silence the camera shutter sound on mobile devices.**
+- This tool provides the technical means to attempt to silence these sounds by modifying system files.
+- **Users are solely responsible for understanding and complying with all local laws and regulations regarding camera shutter sounds in their region.**
+- Using this feature to disable shutter sounds where it is prohibited by law is done at the user's own risk and discretion.
+- This feature may not be effective in regions with OS-level enforcement of shutter sounds, regardless of file modifications.

 ## Features

 -   Apply various UI tweaks (e.g., hide dock, transparent UI elements).